Simpson Desert

 The Simpson Desert is a large area of dry, red sandy plain and dunes in the Northern Territory, South Australia and Queensland in central Australia.
 It is the fourth-largest Australian desert, with an area of 176,500 sqkm.

+The Wangkangurru Yarluyandi people know this area as Munga-Thirri.

 The desert is underlain by the Great Artesian Basin, one of the largest inland drainage areas in the world.
 Water from the basin rises to the surface at numerous natural springs, including Dalhousie Springs, and at bores drilled along stock routes, or during petroleum exploration.
 As a result of exploitation by such bores, the flow of water to springs has been steadily decreasing in recent years.
 It is also part of the Lake Eyre basin.

 The Simpson Desert is an erg that contains the world's longest parallel sand dunes.
 These north-south oriented dunes are static, held in position by vegetation.
 They vary in height from 3 m in the west to around 30 m on the eastern side.
 The largest dune, Nappanerica or Big Red, is 40 m in height.

 History

 Aboriginal history

-Aboriginal people have lived in the Simpson Desert for at least 5000 years and continue to do so today.The Wangkangurru people lived in the Simpson Desert using hand-dug wells called mikiri from long before European colonization until the Federation Drought.
+Aboriginal peoples have lived in the Simpson Desert for at least 5000 years and continue to do so today.
+However, when Europeans came to the area in the late 19th century, they thought that it was an uninhabitable desert that wasn't suitable for human life.
+The Lower Southern Arrernte and Eastern Arrernte communities inhabited the western regions, while the Karangura and Wanggamala resided in the east.
+The Wangkangurru people lived in the Simpson Desert using hand-dug wells called mikiri from long before European colonization until the Federation Drought.
+The Aboriginal peoples in the Simpson Desert diet before colonization consisted of breads and seed patties made out of Nardoo (Marsilea drummondii) and Pigweed (Aizoon quadrifidum) seeds.
+They also hunted game as well, with there being a variety of fauna to hunt such as kangaroos, wallabies, bandicoots, hopping mice, rats native to the area, lizards, snakes, and dingoes.